issp-center-dev/ODAT-SE/doc/en/source/tutorial/pamc.rst

    $ mpiexec -np 4 python3 ../../../src/odatse_main.py input.toml | tee log.txt

 Here, the calculation is performed using MPI parallel with 4 processes.
-If you are using Open MPI and you request more processes than the number of cores, add the ``--oversubscribed`` option to the ``mpiexec`` command.
+If you are using Open MPI and you request more processes than the number of cores, add the ``--oversubscribe`` option to the ``mpiexec`` command.

 When executed, a folder for each MPI rank will be created under the directory ``output``, and ``trial_TXXX.txt`` files containing the parameters evaluated in each Monte Carlo step and the value of the objective function at each temperature (``XXX`` is the index of points), and ``result_TXXX.txt`` files containing the parameters actually adopted will be created.
 These files are concatnated into ``result.txt`` and ``trial.txt``.